Search

 – Every Honest Teen Ever

-Considering teenagers biologically face multitudes of severe physical and hormonal changes, are forced to face new and personally unprecedented responsibilities, and in addition to the fact that the impulse-governing part of their brain isn’t yet fully developed, it really should come as no surprise as to why teens have such difficulty navigating the formidable and all-too-grown-up emotional and psychologically-burdening symptoms of mental illness.
+Considering teenagers biologically face multitudes of severe physical and hormonal changes and are forced to face new and personally unprecedented responsibilities.
+In addition to the fact that the impulse-governing part of their brain isn’t yet fully developed, it really should come as no surprise as to why teens have such difficulty navigating the formidable and all-too-grown-up emotional and psychologically-burdening symptoms of mental illness.

 As we all know from our own personal experiences, the dramatically transformative time of adolescence is an emotionally taxing and even terrifying one.
-It is a phase in life who most wouldn’t argue is one of the most arduous transitioning phases we ever face in our lifetimes.
+A phase in life that most wouldn’t argue is one of the most arduous transitioning phases we ever face in our lifetimes.

 That is why teens, who are just a few short years removed from not being old enough to sit independently of their last car seat, are all of a sudden thrust into the high-stakes, intimidatingly complex, and (if we’re being completely honest) terrifying world of pre-adulthood.